Abdi525/POE-1/README.md

 On the Contact Us page, I would like to clarify on the "message" that a person needs to send a reasoning on why you choose us and how you can help us on our mission.
 On the the Query page, I want the viewers to clarify their question and not make it ambiques so we can answer in a more satisfactory way and have you understand.
 If a person has a question that has not been answered or is having a hard time to understand can come over to one our locations and we will clarify and make sure all your queries, doubts and complications sorted for you.

+I added a Wireframe of what will the website constitude of - what it's structure will look like.

+The CSS folder is to help make sure that my website is styled amazingly or fun and unique. it's meant to get people to interact more it while it informs them about Tarik Coding School.

+SiteMap

+index.html -> Home Page
+about.html -> About Us Page
+service.html -> Services Page
+query.html -> Query Page
+contact.html -> Contact Page
+style.css  -> External Stylesheet
+images/ -> Folder for all images